officerdwn/officerdownOS/README.md

 it as MBR.
 To run it on VMWare give it around a gigabyte of RAM and 1 GB of storage (because VMWare doesn't like 0 GB) and run it.
+I have not tested it on Virtualbox, but im sure it would run on it.

 Screenshot
 ----------